contagon/handbook/handbook/6-stake-leadership.md

 The ordination must be recorded in [LCR] before the patriarch can access the online tools for patriarchs.

-A functioning patriarch is a member of the high priests quorum and participates in quorum meetings (see [29.3.5]).
+A functioning patriarch is a member of the stake high priests quorum.

 ### 6.6.2 Calling a Second Stake Patriarch